Restricted Spatial Regression Methods: Implications for Inference: Consequences of Orthogonal Smoothing

 In Bayesian analysis, when inference on regression coefficients is of primary interest, practitioners typically utilize an equal-tail credible interval.
 This is especially true in settings like those of this paper where improper priors preclude the use of Bayes factors.
 Because the marginal posterior distribution $f(\betas | \Y)$ is not normal for any of the models discussed, the variance ordering in \cref{thm:Thm2} need not necessarily indicate a relationship between the credible intervals.

-\cref{thm:Thm2}'s results are invariant to the choice of graph, data, and spatial basis vectors.
 Investigating the relationship between equal-tailed credible intervals for the non-spatial model and a RSR model for all possible choices of graph, data, and spatial basis vectors is difficult because these distributions will not generally be available in closed form.
 However, for the case that $\beta^X \in \mathbb{R}$, it is possible to make some observations that shed light on the relationship between the credible intervals of a RSR model and the NS model.
 This is formalized in \cref{thm:Thm3}.

 \begin{thm} Assume $\beta^X \in \mathbb{R}$, A.1[3] holds, and A.1[5] holds.
 Let $g(\beta^X | \Y)$ be the marginal posterior probability distribution (pdf) from a RSR model with choice of $\F$ which is a symmetric and positive definite $q \times q$ matrix.
 Let $h(\beta^X | \Y)$ be the marginal posterior pdf from the non-spatial model.
 Then, $ g(\beta^X | \Y) = \textrm{O}(h(\beta^X | \Y))$ as $\betax \to \infty$ and $\betax \to - \infty$.\\ \textit{Proof}: See Appendix Section B.3. \end{thm}